We encourage anyone interested in joining Habs to visit during one of our School in Action mornings, which take place throughout the year.

 He was appointed as the Master of the Royal Household in November 2013.

-Shruti attended Haberdashers' Aske's School for Girls from 1990 – 1997, after which she studied Law at Downing College, Cambridge.
-She began her career as a trainee lawyer at Allen & Overy in 2002, and remains there today, specialising in financial derivatives and capital markets.
-She is currently drafting the industry standard documentation in relation to credit derivatives, due to be published in 2014.
+Shruti attended Haberdashers’ Aske’s School for Girls from 1990 – 1997, after which she studied Law at Downing College, Cambridge.
+She began her career as a trainee lawyer at Allen & Overy in 2002, specialising in credit derivatives and capital markets (involving drafting almost all of the standard documentation in this area over the last decade).
+She is now the Head of Fuse, Allen & Overy’s tech innovation space which opened in September 2017, to identify LegalTech companies which are relevant to its lawyers and clients.
+She was recognized with a TechWomen50 Award in 2017.

 Steven is an Old Haberdasher (1980 – 1991).
 He is the Founding Partner of Geneva Capital Partners LLP an FCA regulated hedge fund.
 He previously worked as an investment banker at Nomura and Barclays Capital before moving to The Royal Bank of Scotland where he became the Global Head of the Principal Strategies Group, the bank’s proprietary bond trading business.